Skip to main content

 RETURN u.name, c.name

-// Find owned users with paths to high value targets
+// Find owned users with paths to Tier-0 (high-value) targets

 RETURN p